Core-Corona Decomposition of Very Compact (Neutron) Stars: Accounting for Current Data of XTE J1814-338: Adler's Simulated Horizon and Collins' Spiral

 \section{Adler's Simulated Horizon and Collins' Spiral}

 CCD is useful for other purposes too.
-For instance, Adler~\cite{Adler:2025jer,Adler:2023hxw} considered black hole mimickers by studying a corona with a scale-free EoS in the context of dynamical gravastars~\cite{Adler:2022fqu}.
-The self-similar EoS $p = v_s^2 e$ allows to write the TOV equations as autonomous system (cf.~\cite{Collins:1985}):
+For instance, Adler~\cite{Adler:2025jer,Adler:2023hxw} considered black hole mimickers by studying a corona with a scale-free EoS in the context of dynamical grava-stars~\cite{Adler:2022fqu}.
+Zurek and Page~\cite{Zurek:1984zz} envisaged a black hole in/as the core.
+The self-similar corona EoS $p = v_s^2 e$ allows to write the TOV equations as autonomous system (cf.~\cite{Collins:1985}):